Do not resuscitate: Controlled organ donation after circulatory death

-Patients' values
+Patient values

 The philosophical factors and preferences mentioned by patients and doctors are treated in the medical literature as strong guidelines for care, including DNR or CPR.
 "Complex medical aspects of a patient with a critical illness must be integrated with considerations of the patient's values and preferences" and "the preeminent place of patient values in determining the benefit or burden imposed by medical interventions."
-Patients' most common goals include talking, touch, prayer, helping others, addressing fears, laughing.
+Patients' most common goals include talking, touch, prayer, helping others, addressing fears, and laughing.
 Being mentally aware was as important to patients as avoiding pain, and doctors underestimated its importance and overestimated the importance of pain.
 Dying at home was less important to most patients.
 Three quarters of patients prefer longer survival over better health.

-Advance directive, living will, POLST, medical jewellery, tattoos
+Advance directives, including living wills

-Advance directives and living wills are documents written by individuals themselves, so as to state their wishes for care, if they are no longer able to speak for themselves.
+Advance directives, including living wills, are documents written by individuals themselves, so as to state their wishes for care, if they are no longer able to speak for themselves.

 In contrast, it is a physician or hospital staff member who writes a DNR "physician's order," based upon the wishes previously expressed by the individual in their advance directive or living will.
 Similarly, at a time when the individual is unable to express their wishes, but has previously used an advance directive to appoint an agent, then a physician can write such a DNR "physician's order" at the request of that individual's agent.
 These various situations are clearly enumerated in the "sample" DNR order presented on this page.

+USA

-It should be stressed that, in the United States, an advance directive or living will is not sufficient to ensure a patient is treated under the DNR protocol, even if it is their wish, as neither an advance directive nor a living will legally binds doctors.
+In the United States, an advance directive or living will is not sufficient to ensure a patient is treated under the DNR protocol, even if it is their wish, as neither an advance directive nor a living will legally binds doctors.
 They can be legally binding in appointing a medical representative, but not in treatment decisions.

-Physician Orders for Life-Sustaining Treatment (POLST) documents are the usual place where a DNR is recorded outside hospitals.
-A disability rights group criticizes the process, saying doctors are trained to offer very limited scenarios with no alternative treatments, and steer patients toward DNR.
-They also criticize that DNR orders are absolute, without variations for context.
-The Mayo Clinic found in 2013 that "Most patients with DNR/DNI [do not intubate] orders want CPR and/or intubation in hypothetical clinical scenarios," so the patients had not had enough explanation of the DNR/DNI or did not understand the explanation.